 Did you know that you can save money on your car insurance by signing your policy before it ends?
-Auto insurance companies typically refer to this as the early signing discount.
-This is a way for insurers to reward you for showing initiative and staying with them as a customer.
+Insurance companies typically refer to this as the early signing discount.
+This is a way for insurers to reward you for showing initiative and loyalty by staying with them

-Staying on the lookout for discounts is a great way to cut down the amount you pay for car insurance.
+Staying on the lookout for benefits like this is a great way to lower your premium.
 Your rates can increase for many reasons at any time.
-So, being aware of discounts is one of your best bets at keeping your prices low.
-Most of the time, you can get discounts from your auto insurer for several things, like:
+So, watching out for customer rewards like this is one of the best ways to keep your prices low.
+Most of the time, you can get discounts from your auto insurer for things like:

 - Customer loyalty

 Keep in mind that each company treats every discount uniquely.
 For example, some providers may offer you a nice discount for signing early, while others may not.
 And some may want you to sign longer in advance to be able to claim the discount than others.
 It’ll just depend on which insurer you decide to do business with.

 In this article, we’ll help you understand how to get this discount.
 This includes a breakdown of how it works.
 We’ll also make sure that you know the difference between this and similar discounts.
 Finally, you’ll learn which companies offer it.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 Car insurance discounts exist as a way for your provider to reward you for good driving habits and actions.
 They also offer discounts as benefits to retain their customers.
 These good habits could be things like safe driving, having extra safety features on your car, or being a loyal customer.

 Carriers offer these incentives to entice you to stay with them and reward your customer loyalty.
 It also helps ensure that you renew your policy on time and avoid a costly lapse in insurance.
 A lapse in insurance happens when you go through a period without any coverage.
 If they see a lapse, insurers may see you as high-risk and increase your rates.